Dental hygienist Oral health practitioner

 - the ability to motivate clients to improve their dental hygiene

-- excellent communication skills to explain treatments and put patients at ease
+- excellent communication skills to explain treatments to patients and put them at ease

 - good eyesight and steady hands for carrying out precision work